9 Types of Loans and When Each Makes Sense

 - APRs: This is how much it will cost you to take out a loan, including interest rates and fees.
 A good credit score and a strong credit profile can help you access lower APRs which, in turn, allows you to spend less money on the loan.

 - Borrowing limits: How much you’re allowed to borrow will depend on factors like your income, how you plan to use the loan and your credit history.
-Keep in mind, if you have bad credit, you may have a hard time getting a large loan amount.
+If you have bad credit, you may have a hard time getting a large loan amount.

 - Secured versus unsecured loans: This is an important distinction to keep in mind — it can impact your APR, as well as the outcome of defaulting on a loan.
 When considering secured versus unsecured loans, the former tend to have lower APRs because they’re less risky for lenders due to collateral.
 However, if you default on a secured personal loan, your lender can seize your collateral, which your lender can’t do with an unsecured personal loan.